kaomoneus/myrtti/doc/paper.md

 *rtti*ed parents (non-virtual).

 So here we still have a chance to match it.

+#### 4. MFC and Unreal are better in positive casts, but lose at negative scenario
+Both MFC and Unreal Engine are optimized for use with positive type cases.

+#### 5. Earlier benchmark work inspired us to introduce `try_static_cast`
+The latter is very similar to UnrealEngine's `Cast`:
+1. It checks whether this pointer has target type as one of its parents.
+2. If check is positive it performs `static_cast`.
+It works faster than `cast` it assumes that you're not using virtual inharitance.
+Use it with caution.

 ### Visitor
 Our version of visitor might be illustrated by following example: